 Repayable finance of up to £150,000 for charities and social enterprises

 The Growth Fund is being delivered through social investors: charities and social enterprises must apply to social investors to secure Growth Fund support, not directly to Access.
-A range of partners now have their funds established, with the remainder to be launched over the course of 2018.
+All 16 funds are now launched.

 You can find a full list of the Growth Fund Investors here.